 If you're ready to dish out the dough, then here's what you do:

-Hover over your name (or tap with your finger) where it says, "Your Account" at the top right:
+On Amazon, hover over your name (or tap with your finger), "Account & Lists" at the top right:

-A window will pop up asking you if you want to unsubscribe, explaining why you are asked to pay the extra $15 (because you purchased your Kindle Fire at a "subsidized price").
+A window will pop up asking you if you want to unsubscribe, explaining why you are asked to pay the extra $15 (because you purchased your Kindle Fire at a "subsidized price"), and that you will be charged $15 for unsubscribing from the special offers and ads.

 If you decide that yes, you really do want to unsubscribe from the special offers and sponsored screensavers, tap "Unsubscribe now with 1-Click®":